Introduction

 Phase 1: Pre-onboarding

-- Share and finalize paperwork.
+- Sharing and finalizing the paperwork.

-- Support relocation (if needed).
+- Supporting relocation with tailored employee relocation packages (if needed).

-- Outline a first-day plan.
+- Outlining a first-day plan and event.

-Consider answering the following questions:
+Consider answering the following questions in your new hire introductions:

-- What are this hire’s priorities?
+- What are this candidate’s priorities?

 - Who is the hire reporting to?